What You Need to Know About COVID-19

 - Purchase an Indy Eleven shirt to benefit Community caregivers in need.
 The team has partnered with its official merchandise partner, The Shop Indy, on a special “Eleven Cares” t-shirt, with proceeds benefiting Community’s Lisa Borinstein Caregiver Assistance Fund.

-Are there any new restrictions for hospital vendors?
+Are there restrictions for hospital vendors?

 Yes, external vendors will not be allowed at any Community site, unless it affects direct patient care, and is absolutely necessary and approved in advance.
 Please reach out to your designated point of contact at Community to make arrangements in advance.